Read on to learn all about our CSA Card program

 “It motivated me to…

 1. “It was very convenient.
-2. It motivated me to get to the farmers market or the farm every week to pick up veggies knowing that I had already paid for them.
+2. It motivated me to get to the the farm every week to pick up veggies knowing that I had already paid for them.
 3. It feels good to help out a local farmer!”

 “I found the CSA Card…